 SCA affects more than 90,000 people in the United States, and millions of people worldwide have the disease, according to the researchers.

 Malik said additional data from the study will tell investigators of the consistent and long-term clinical benefit of this therapy to patients with severe SCA.
 The trial is scheduled to treat up to 10 patients with SCA.
 Preclinical studies by the research team suggested the treatment allows the body to produce normal red blood cells instead of the sickle-shaped cells that define the inherited disorder.

 Both adult patients included in the ASH presentation are 35 and 25 years old who, respectively, had gene transfer therapy 15 and 12 months ago.
 In the year and a half prior to receiving gene-correction therapy, both patients had more than a dozen acute sickle events per year, according to Malik.
 These included acute chest and pain crises, chronic pain, and required the ongoing use of oral or injectable opioids on a regular basis.

 Investigators report that one year following therapy, the first patient no longer requires daily oral opioids for chronic pain and has had one acute sickle cell event.
 The second patient no longer uses oral opioids and has no vaso-occlusive events, where blood cells become stuck in the vascular system.

 Launch of Aruvant Sciences

 In an effort to accelerate the development of the therapy, Cincinnati Children’s has partnered with Roivant Sciences to create Aruvant Sciences.
 The joint venture is focused on developing and commercializing innovative therapies for hematological conditions.
 Aruvant’s lead candidate is RVT-1801, the gene therapy used to treat both patients in Malik’s ASH presentation of early clinical trial data.
 Aruvant Sciences will be based in Cincinnati.
-Visit the Roivant Sciences website to learn more.
+Visit the Aurvant website to learn more.